 Shawn joined SET Coaching in 2011 and continues to help athletes succeed.
 By combining his experience and practical knowledge with the enthusiasm of his athletes, Shawn is able to develop and nurture athletes that are able to achieve amazing results.

-Sarah Barkley, Coach and Athlete
+Sarah Barkley, Coach

 With a solid career in competitive track and field under her race belt, Sarah turned her attention to triathlon and quickly gained a reputation as a fierce competitor on the national and world stage.